JohanMabille/johanmabille.github.io/source/_posts/2014-10-13-writing-c-plus-plus-wrappers-for-simd-intrinsics-4.markdown

 for a specific element in the vector or if you fill your vector pushing back elements one by one.
 In this case, you would have to recode any piece of algorithm that works on single elements (and that includes a lot of STL algorithms) and then add special code for working on scalars within a vector4f.
-Working on scalars within vector4f is possible (we'll see later how to modify our wrappers so we can do ir), but is slower than working directly on scalars, thus you could lose the benefits of using vectorization.
+Working on scalars within vector4f is possible (we will see later how to modify our wrappers so that we can do it), but is slower than working directly on scalars, thus you could lose the benefits of using vectorization.

 ### 3.2 Initializing vector4f from container of float